Fa-b/node-NSDSP/README.md

  - `handle`: the connection handle returned by `Connect()`.
 After calling `Disconnect()`, the handle becomes invalid and can no longer be used.

- - `returns`: undefined if successful, the handle passed to this function otherwise.
+ - `returns`: null if successful, the handle passed to this function otherwise.

 All connections established with `Connect()` must be eventually destroyed by `Disconnect()`.
 This must be done